WeCollective/webapp/README.md

 	-   After you run the installer, restart your computer before opening the application or it may cause your computer to crash

+	-   Go to the installation folder of docker and from ~/.docker/config.json just remove the "credsStore": "wincred

+	-   after that install pip packages using the commands below: pip install boto pip install boto3

 	-   Request the server environment variables file from Weco Admins

 	-   Email james@weco.io or send us a message on [Discord](https://discord.gg/n4xqXj7)